aws-samples/step-functions-workflows-collection/scatter-gather/README.md

     npm install
     npm run build
     ```
 5. From the command line, use CDK to deploy the AWS resources for the workflow.
-Replace **InsertYourEmailAddressHere** with your own email address.
-This will create an email subscription to the SNS topic that will be built by this sample project.
     ```
     cdk deploy
     ```